ISTHATDISTANCE/Screentime-Usability-Demo/README.md

 # Screentime-Usability-Demo
 This demo is an app that manipluates some common settings of Android phones.
-Now the settings include brightness, volume, animation scale, system dark mode and color mode.
+Now the settings include brightness, volume, vibration, animation scale, system dark mode and color mode.

 ## Installation
 1. Clone the repo and open it with [[Android Studio](https://developer.android.com/studio)].